nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 ```
 1 = 2 * 0 + 1
 ```

+Another way to think about it is to calculate the division of `1 / 2` by hand.

+@TODO image of long division of 1 / 2

 We add this value to our table:
 | Decimal   | Binary  |